CPNV-ES/LiveCoding-Pokedash-Game/docs/developer/structure/game.md

 ## 3. Elements
 Each element is represented by his own class.
 They herit from a StaticElement or MovableElement class, which herits from the Element class.

-Each elements contains their position in pixel, their logic position (position in the 2D array), and their sprite.
-You can also add some specific method or variables in each class, like create a method to open a door.
+Each element contains their position in pixel, their logic position (position in the 2D array) and their sprite.
+You can also add some specific method or variables in each class, like a method to open a door.

 ![Alt text](./../../diagrams/elements_class.svg)

-To instanciate an element in the game, you just have to put it in a level pattern and the element will load automatically on the map.
+To instanciate an element in the game, you just have to put it in a map level pattern and the element will automatically load on the map.
 You can also instanciate manually an element in the game.

 In the original version of Pokedash-Game, there are 6 interactives elements.
 All those elements are explained [here](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/instructions/elements.md).